Tetraquark mass relations in quark and diquark models: Introduction

 An analogy with ordinary $Q\Q$ mesons is instructive.
 In that case, absolute mass predictions (in quark potential models) have considerable uncertainty, but a linear relation among the masses in the $P$-wave multiplet is very reliable and is satisfied in experiments to less than an MeV \cite{Voloshin:2007dx,Burns:2011fu,Burns:2011jv,Burns:2014zfa,Burns:2014qya}, and also served as a benchmark for exotic structures in that mass region~\cite{Lebed:2017yme,Anwar:2018yqm}.
 The relations we find in this paper are conceptually very similar.
 Note that in this paper we are concentrating on relations \textit{among} the masses of tetraquark states, as distinct from relations between their masses and those of conventional mesons, which have also been discussed in the literature~\cite{Lipkin:1986dw,Eichten:2017ffp,Anwar:2017toa}, but remain to be confirmed experimentally.

-Our main results in this paper are for tetraquarks with either two flavours in the combination $QQ\q\q$, or just one flavour $qq\q\q$.
-(Here $Q$ and $q$ are not necessarily heavy and light quarks, but rather, any distinct quark flavours.)
+Our main results in this paper are for tetraquarks with either two flavours in the combination $QQ\q\q$, or just one flavour $QQ\Q\Q$.
+(For specific examples, $Q$ can be regarded as a heavy quark flavour; however, $q$ is not necessarily a light quark, but rather, a distinct quark flavour from $Q$.)
 Our interest in these particular combinations is partly due to recent experimental discoveries and lattice calculations.
-The one-flavour case has been a particularly hot topic recently, owing to a sequence of experimental observations showing apparent candidates for $cc\c\c$ states in $\jp\jp$ decays \cite{LHCb:2020bwg,CMS:2023owd,ATLAS:2023bft}; many of the results of this paper can be usefully applied to the phenomenology of these states \cite{Anwar:2023a}.
-Similarly, there is a growing body of evidence from experiment, lattice QCD and models, for the likely binding of $bb\q\q'$ and $cc\q\q'$ tetraquarks, where $\q$ and $\q'$ are light flavours \cite{Lipkin:1986dw,Zouzou:1986qh,Silvestre-Brac:1993zem,Silvestre-Brac:1993wyf,Francis:2016hui,Bicudo:2016ooe,Czarnecki:2017vco,Karliner:2017qjm,Eichten:2017ffp,Mehen:2017nrh,Francis:2018jyb,Junnarkar:2018twb,Leskovec:2019ioa,Lu:2020rog,LHCb:2021vvq}.
+The one-flavour case has been a particularly hot topic recently, owing to a sequence of experimental observations showing apparent candidates for $cc\c\c$ states in $\jp\jp$ decays \cite{LHCb:2020bwg,CMS:2023owd,ATLAS:2023bft}; many of the results of this paper can be usefully applied to the phenomenology of these states~\cite{Anwar:2023fbp,*Anwar2023}.
+Similarly, there is a growing body of evidence from experiment, lattice QCD and models, for the likely binding of $bb\q\q'$ and $cc\q\q'$ tetraquarks, where $\q$ and $\q'$ are light flavours \cite{Lipkin:1986dw,Zouzou:1986qh,Silvestre-Brac:1993zem,Silvestre-Brac:1993wyf,Francis:2016hui,Bicudo:2016ooe,Czarnecki:2017vco,Karliner:2017qjm,Eichten:2017ffp,Mehen:2017nrh,Francis:2018jyb,Junnarkar:2018twb,Leskovec:2019ioa,Mohanta:2020eed,Lu:2020rog,LHCb:2021vvq,LHCb:2021auc,Hudspith:2023loy,Aoki:2023nzp}.
 Note however that our results would only apply where $\q$ and $\q'$ are identical or, from isospin symmetry, are an isovector $\u\d$ combination.

+The possible mixing between compact tetraquark and molecular state (such as explored in~\cite{Niu:2022jqp,Peng:2023lfw}) is not considered here.
+A possible caveat is that the potential for such a mixing introduces some additional parameter(s) and the derived mass relations will be subjected to some level of model dependence.

 We begin (Section~\ref{sec:colour}) with some remarks on the main distinguishing feature of quark and diquark models, namely the assumed colour wavefunctions.
 We then discuss quark models (Section~\ref{sec:quark}), showing that the chromomagnetic quark model (with effective quark masses) can be obtained in a symmetry limit from the quark potential model.
 We then do a similar exercise for diquark models (Section~\ref{sec:diquark}), and show how these are related to quark models in a truncated basis of colour.
 Specialising to tetraquarks with one or two flavours (Section~\ref{sec:massformulae}), we derive formulae for the masses of states in both quark and diquark models, and show how the diquark model emerges as a limiting case of quark models.
 Using the mass formulae, we identify linear relations among tetraquark masses (Section~\ref{sec:massrelations}), and show how these can discriminate among models.
 Finally (Section~\ref{sec:conclusion}) we summarise our results and suggest how they may be used to inform comparisons with emerging experimental data.